 - figurative language, including interesting verbs

-For homework, students were asked to develop and submit the following lesson.
+For homework, students were asked to develop their imaginative piece and submit the following lesson.
 Please enjoy these sample extracts.

 I felt the presence of my sisters as I crawled into my father’s car; I could smell my mother’s perfume as though it was only sprayed a moment earlier.
 I felt something prick into my back as I rested on the seat.
 I shifted to find my mother’s brooch.
 Had she left it for me to find?
 I swore to treasure it until I could be in her arms again, hearing her heartbeat beating with mine.